dlstenbro/GoogleMapsProject/README.md

 # Features

-1. Display a simple Google map in an android environment - done
+1. Display a simple Google map in an android environment
-1. Add functionality to switch between map types  - done
+1. Add functionality to switch between map types
+1. "Add Marker" button allows the user to allow multiple markers